Coexistence Navigation:

 For Pet Owners

-Coexistence means recognizing that “the wild” can extend into our residential and commercial spaces, and that it is our responsibility to create safe boundaries when we build in mountain lion country.
+Coexistence means recognizing that the wild doesn’t stop where our neighborhoods begin.
+It’s our responsibility to create safe boundaries when we live and build in mountain lion country.

 - Ranchers looking for guidance on effective deterrents, shelters, and guardian dogs can learn more from our On The Range resource page.